casangi/casadocs/docs/_files/imaging/image-analysis/spectral-analysis.rst

       spatial pixel, the position angle vs frequency data is fit to determine the rotation measure and the position angle at zero wavelength (and associated errors).
-An image containing the number of $n- \\pi$ turns that were added to the data at each spatial pixel and for which the best fit was found can be written.
-The reduced $\chi^2$ image for the fits can also be written.
+An image containing the number of n−π\ :math:`n- \pi` turns that were added to the data at each spatial pixel and for which the best fit was found can be written.
+      The reduced χ2\ :math:`\chi^2` image for the fits can also be written.
 Any combination of output images can be written.

       .. container:: info-box

-         **NOTE**: No assessment of curvature (i.e. deviation from the simple linear position angle - $\lambda^2$ functional form) is made.
+         **NOTE**: No assessment of curvature (i.e. deviation from the simple linear position angle - λ2\ :math:`\lambda^2` functional form) is made.

       | The parameter *sigma* gives the thermal noise in Stokes Q and U.
         By default it is determined automatically using the image data.